zijguo/controlfunctionIV/README.md

 The methods in these R functions are based on work by Guo and Small (2016).

 ## Installation
 To load these functions into R, run the following commands.
-(Indeed, we need to change this repo to public or change a setting about token)

 ```R
 source("https://raw.githubusercontent.com/zijguo/Control-function/main/cf.R")